Crop Insurance

 How Does Crop Insurance Work?

 The process of crop insurance is simple.
 Once you pay your first premium, you now have a policy in place.
-If a covered peril occurs, such as an extreme storm or fire, you file a claim through your independent insurance agent.
-The insurance company then reimburses for the loss to help make you whole, and your farm is able to continue on for another year.
+If a covered peril occurs, such as an extreme storm or fire, you file a claim through your carrier or contact your independent insurance agent.
+The insurance company then reimburses for the loss to help make you whole, and your farm is able to continue operating for another year.

 Do I Need Farm Insurance?